nukeem/string-2-html/README.md

 html string is a string which must start with a tagname, properties of the element are then added in the following way:

-HASH identifies an id to apply
+* &#35; identifies an id to apply
-. identifies an class to apply
+* . identifies an class to apply
-{string} the content within the brakets are set as the value or innerHTML of the object (string) the value within the brakets are set as the value or innerHTML of the object [attribute=value] Square brackets indicate an attribute and value.
+* {string} the content within the brakets are set as the value or innerHTML of the object
+* (string) the value within the brakets are set as the value or innerHTML of the object
+* [attribute=value] Square brackets indicate an attribute and value.
-[child] is an optional which can be an Element or Array of elements to append or a function
+* [child] is an optional which can be an Element or Array of elements to append or a function

 #Example